 Explore Toronto on one of North America’s finest transportation systems – the Toronto Transit Commission (TTC).
 With easy-to-navigate subways, buses and streetcars, getting around the city is a snap.
-When using the TTC a single fare will take you anywhere in the city on a one way trip.
-You can freely transfer between subway, streetcar and bus, but make sure you obtain a transfer when and where you pay your fare.
+When using the TTC as single fare will take you anywhere in the city on a one way trip.
+You can freely transfer between subways, streetcars and buses, but make sure you obtain a transfer when and where you pay your fare.
 On buses and streetcars, exact change is required.

 GO Transit is Ontario’s inter-regional bus and train service.
 It links Toronto with outlying areas of the Greater Toronto and beyond.
 GO Trains and buses depart from Toronto’s Union Station at regular intervals throughout the day.

 - Toronto’s streets follow a basic grid pattern and are easy to navigate.

 - Speed limit signs are posted on each street.

 - The city’s weekday “rush hour” is more than an hour long – count on heavy traffic from 7:00am to 9:00am and again from 4:00pm to 6:00pm.